 Proper access control for media files: it’s a major topic with regards to sharing media.
 It’s something that we often talk about ourselves in our blogs and it’s one of the main reasons a dedicated digital media management tool can be so valuable compared to regular file sharing tools.

-As we discuss on our Share page, sharing files selectively is easy enough and does a great deal to prevent leaking of your media.
+As we discuss on our Share page, sharing files selectively is easy enough and does a great deal to prevent your media from leaking out.
 We provide several ways to share media with internal or external stakeholders with fine-grained permissions.
-But for managers there is another side to this story that’s often overlooked: who gets to share the media in the first place?
+However, for managers there is another side to this story that’s often overlooked: who gets to share the media in the first place?

 Collaboration between teams within a company is common practice.
-For example: Paul from marketing requiring access to the latest stock materials managed by John so that they can be used in an upcoming blog.
+For example: Paul from marketing requiring access to the latest stock materials managed by John, so that they can be used in an upcoming blog.
 This requires proper administration of your media system: how is the marketing department going to receive access?
 Who should they talk to inside your organization?
-And what if the person in charge of security policy is not be the same person that is in charge of managing the media?
+Moreover, what if the person in charge of security policy is not be the same person who is in charge of managing the media?

 Our user system has traditionally consisted of 3 levels: Administrators, Uploaders and Users.
 Administrators are given carte blanche and are in charge of setting up a folder structure, workflows and users.
 Uploaders and users, however, require explicit access to folders granted by an administrator.
 In addition to that, the administrator can decide whether or not the uploaders and users have access to additional features such as share, push or file management.
 For small businesses this is usually plenty and provides a lot of flexibility to set up access to their MediaLab accounts.

 For larger broadcasters, corporates and enterprises, we realized: these levels are not flexible enough.
 Whoever is in control of security needs a way to stay involved here while not causing any practical issues for the employees working with the media.